crees4/WA/Project/06/README.md

 Here are some hints for making the switch to `axios`:

-- In any components fetching data using `axio`s, be sure to import it as follows:
+- In any components fetching data using `axios`, be sure to import it as follows:

 ```javascript
 import axios from 'axios';